usertour/.github/profile/README.md

 **[Usertour Cloud](https://www.usertour.io) is the official managed service of Usertour.**

-Built on top of the Usertour Platform, Usertour Cloud offers a fully managed, scalable, and secure cloud service for your authentication and authorization needs.
+Built on top of the Usertour Platform, Usertour Cloud offers a fully managed, scalable, and secure cloud service for your customized in-app tours, checklists and surveys.
 It offers:

 - **Free tier**: Start for free with 5000 monthly active users;
 - **Scalability**: Scale to millions of users without worrying about performance.